Photo of Vice Provost and Dean of Graduate Education, Fox Graduate School Alumni Society President, and 2026 Lifetime Achievement Award Recipient

 Lifetime Achievement Award

-Gail Folena-Wasserman has received the Fox Graduate School Lifetime Achievement Award for her career in the biopharmaceutical industry and her contributions to mentorship and workforce development.
+David W. Mazyck — who earned a master's degree in 1996 and a doctoral degree in 2000, both in electrical engineering — is being honored with the Lifetime Achievement Award.
 The Lifetime Achievement Award recognizes Fox Graduate School alumni who have achieved exceptional success in their profession and have demonstrated loyalty to the University and Alumni Association.

 Contact